-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children who currently have a sibling in attendance at Swakeleys School for Girls or the sixth form at Swakeleys School for Girls, who will continue to do so at the time of admission, such as a brother or sister sharing the same parents, a step-brother or step-sister where two children are related by parents' marriage or partnership (the parents must have co-habited in a permanent relationship for a minimum of two years) or an adopted/fostered child. - 3.
-Children of staff (parental or legal responsibility) who are employed by the school (for two or more years at the time of the admission application). - 4.
+Children of staff (parental or legal responsibility) in either or both of the following circumstances: - where the member of staff (staff member with contract of employment) has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - the member of staff is recruited to fill a vacanct post for which there is a demonstrable skill shortage (where the school has made an appointment due to shortage of a high calibre applications and/or hard to recruit vacancies). - 4.
 The geographical distance from the school, with priority to those living closest to the school (distance is measured in a straight line from the point set by Ordnance Survey).